European-Unified-ID/EUID-docs/api/v2/sdks/client-side-identity.md

 ### Callback Function

-You can register functions to receive events from the UID2 SDK using the [Array Push Pattern](#array-push-pattern).
+You can register functions to receive events from the EUID SDK using the [Array Push Pattern](#array-push-pattern).
 There are a number of events currently available:
-- `SdkLoaded` is raised after the SDK has been parsed and the global `__uid2` object has been constructed.
+- `SdkLoaded` is raised after the SDK has been parsed and the global `__euid` object has been constructed.
 This is useful for calling `init()`, especially if your script loading order is not guaranteed (for example, if you are using `async` or `defer` script loading).
 - `InitCompleted` is raised when `init()` has finished and the SDK is ready for use.
 If an identity was provided in the `init` call, or the SDK was able to load a previously-provided identity, the identity is included in the payload.
 - `IdentityUpdated` is raised whenever there is a new identity available, or the existing identity is no longer available.